TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

     C:\>python

-These changes will apply to any further commands executed in that console, and will be inherited by any applications started from the console.
+These changes will apply to any further commands executed in that console, and will be inherited by any applications started kutoka the console.

 Including the variable name within percent signs will expand to the existing value, allowing you to add your new value at either the start or the end.